-2.1.2.5 Monitoring and Evaluation Circle
+2.1.2.6 Monitoring and Evaluation Circle

 The Monitoring and Evaluation Circle is an existing body and will work as REDD+ Quality Assurance and Quality Control Unit.
 It will comprise of CF M&E (chair/ head), DFO M&E (member), and Territorial DFOs (members).
 Main function of the unit will be Quality Assurance and Quality Control during REDD+ implementation especially the SLMS, FI and MBIGS/ SES components.
 Key function will be REDD+ related research and data sharing.
-The unit will be formally notified with TORs within three months of the endorsement of the Sub-NFMS.
+The unit will be formally notified within three months of the endorsement of the Sub-NFMS.

-2.1.2.6 Research and Development Circle
+2.1.2.7 Research Cell (REDD+ Research Unit)

-The Research and Development Circle is an existing body and will work as REDD+ Research Unit with the support of the Pakistan Forest Institute.
-It will comprise of Conservator Research and Development (chair/ head), DFO Research and Development (member), Representative from PFI (member).
+The Research Cell is an existing body and will work as REDD+ Research Unit with the support of the Pakistan Forest Institute.
+It will comprise of Conservator Research (chair/ head), DFO Research (member), representative from Academia, and representative from PFI (member).
+The research cell will work on the